The Gideons International: Colors of Testaments distributed

-During World War II there were Military Issued New Testaments, brown for Army and blue for Navy distributed by the Gideons.
-In addition to the Desert Camouflage and the Digital Camouflage, there are also Woodland Camouflage editions for the Military.
+During World War II there were military-issued New Testaments, brown for Army and blue for Navy, distributed by the Gideons.
+In addition to desert camouflage and digital camouflage, there are also woodland camouflage editions for the military.

 Distribution of Bibles on public school grounds

 The distribution of Bibles on public school grounds has been an issue because of the U.S. Supreme Court's interpretation of the Establishment Clause in the Constitution.
 Five Supreme Court cases discuss this issue: Everson, McCollum, Zorach, Engel, and Schempp.

 In 2008, Americans United for Separation of Church and State brought suit against the South Iron R-1 School District in Missouri for allowing the Gideons to distribute Bibles during class time.
 In 2009, the 8th U.S. Circuit Court of Appeals in St. Louis upheld a lower court ruling that found the South Iron district's distribution of Bibles to the schoolchildren in their classrooms was unconstitutional.
 An "attorney representing the South Iron School District in Annapolis, Mo., said the decision allows a new policy to finally be implemented, one that allows any group to hand out literature at the rural district, including information on how children can obtain Bibles."

-The Gideons International continues to contact youth in America through The Life Book, coordinating with churches and their youth to distribute copies of the Bible in high schools.
+The Gideons International continues to contact youth in the United States through The Life Book, coordinating with churches and their youth to distribute copies of the Bible in high schools.
 The Alliance Defending Freedom, as of 2013, maintains that there are "constitutionally permissible ways in which Gideons Bibles may be distributed," and attorneys Rory Gray and Jeremy Tedesco write that the Alliance Defending Freedom sent letters to 174 school districts in Kentucky stating: "Federal caselaw overwhelmingly supports the decision to grant religious and non-religious community groups an equal opportunity to provide literature to willing students."
 In early 2014, the "Gideons International again distributed Bibles at a public elementary school in Kentucky."